 What to do there: Taking a guided tour to learn more about this fascinating building should be on all Denver itineraries.
 You can, of course, tour the building on your own, but a guide is definitely recommended!
 After your tire of marble stairways, presidential portraits, and grand entranceways, take yourself outside to the grounds and Lincoln Park.
 It’s a lovely place to chill out amid the concrete jungle of Denver!

 Why it’s awesome: Set across more than 15,000 acres, this grass prairie is the best place to visit in Denver if you want to see animals in their natural habitat.
 There are over 330 species in this controlled and preserved zone.
 There are plenty of spots throughout the park for you to park up and observe the wildlife, or if you don’t have your own transport, there are some great hiking trails too.
-If you do the wildlife drive, make sure you don’t leave your car when you’re in the bison enclosure!
+If you do the wildlife drive, make sure to stay safe and sound INSIDE your vehicle whilst in the bison enclosure!

 What to do there: Still wondering how to see Denver’s wildlife?
 Well, the 10 miles of hiking trails through the park are probably the best way to do that.
 There are different options depending on the animals you want to see.
 Choose between the wetland, woodland, and grassland trail according to your favourite animals, and take some stunning pictures.
 It’s advisable to come here and either sunrise or sunset, as that’s when the animals are most active!
 This is one of the best attractions in Denver, period!

 #7 – Cherry Creek State Park – A beautiful outdoor place to visit in Denver